-More infoMeasuring people’s internal model of motor error distribution
+More infoMeasuring people’s internal models of motor error distribution

-NEUROSCIENCE Measuring people’s internal model of motor error distribution ABSTRACT A good decision maker in perception and action (e.g. a good surgeon, a good basketball player) needs to compensate for the irreducible errors in her own movement...
+NEUROSCIENCE Measuring people’s internal models of motor error distribution ABSTRACT A good decision maker in perception and action (e.g. a good surgeon) needs to allow for the irreducible errors in her own movement.
+In simple reaching tasks, the...

 More infoAside Post